 Korean Air has a fleet of about 150 aircraft with another 120 aircraft ordered.

-Korean Air flies to over 84 destinations.
+Korean Air flies to over 85 destinations.
 Most Korean Air flights are for destinations in United States but Korean Air has international flights to several other countries as well, like for example China and Japan.
-From its main base in Seoul 76 flights depart every week.
-Many people who look for Korean Air tickets look for flights to Seoul and Hong Kong.
+From its main base in Seoul 84 flights depart every week.
+Many people who look for Korean Air tickets look for flights to Jeju City and Seoul.

 Utiket is a good place to start looking for Korean Air flights as we can compare all flights by Korean Air with hundreds of other airlines and dozens of booking websites.